 It means Amazon will store and ship your products for you, vastly simplifying your sales process.
 Even more importantly, this is one of the only ways to get your products into Amazon Prime.

-After you post your listing, Amazon will send you information on shipping your inventory to their warehouses.
+After you post your product listing, Amazon will send you information on shipping your inventory to their warehouses.
 They will provide you the address to the Amazon fulfillment center that will be receiving your inventory.
 Shipping standards vary from category to category, with no one-size-fits-all rule about how to handle it.

 Amazon has stringent rules when shipping your inventory to their warehouses, there are many companies (Fulfillment Bridge being one of them) that can do your Amazon preparations for you.